FREQUENTLY ASKED QUESTIONS

 automated tools, you may want to consider checking out

-W3C Web Accessibility Evaluation Tools List.
-On the list
+W3C Web Accessibility Evaluation Tools List

 are Compliance Sheriff, Acrobat XI Pro, and Tingtun PDF Checker.